New way of tagging exosomes could have long term benefits in treatment of life-threatening conditions

 Exosomes play an important role in the way in which cells, including cancer cells, communicate with each other and can lead to the progression of disease.
 However, more recent research has shown that exosomes can also be used as mini-shuttles to deliver drugs to tackle a number of diseases at different sites in the human body.

-Crucially, this research, funded by COMPACT European Consortium, also revealed that once labeled, the exosomes continue to work as messengers and are still able to have an effect on cells.
+Crucially, this research, funded by COMPACT European Consortium, also revealed that once labelled, the exosomes continue to work as messengers and are still able to have an effect on cells.

 Professor Arwyn Jones from Cardiff’s School of Pharmacy and Pharmaceutical Sciences said: